-These two luxury watch brands are often considered and compared against one another.
+These two luxury watch brands are often considered and compared to one another.
 Today we will do an in-depth analysis of both brands to help clarify the questions of those looking to purchase an Omega or Oris watch.

 Omega and Oris are both popular Swiss-made watch brands and they are often considered when someone is looking to buy their first proper watch.
 Let’s analyze these two brands on many levels to give you the tools to determine if Oris or Omega is the right brand for you.

 Omega VS Oris: An in-depth comparison of two major Swiss watch brands

 When people ask me: “What is better, Omega or Oris watches?”
 I often answer them with a question; “What do you mean by better?”.
 The question is sometimes clear and sometimes draws out a look of confusion.

 ‘Better’ can mean many things to many people: Better accuracy… Better brand reputation...
 Better warranty… Better Resale Value…Better value for your money...Better craftsmanship and so on.
 You can’t just say ‘this is better than that’ without understanding 1) the context of the question and 2) the motive behind the question itself.
 Today I will answer this in every context that I’ve experienced to date.

 Which watch brand is more affordable, Omega or Oris?
 An entry-level Oris watch such as the men’s Oris BC3 starts at about $1,500 (MSRP).
 A women’s Oris watch such as the Oris Classic Date 28.5mm starts at about $1,100 (MSRP).
 Click here for special discounted pricing on Oris watches.